polkadot-api/polkadot-api-docs/docs/pages/typed/events.md

 }
 ```

 As one could notice, the structure directly comes from how events are shaped in Substrate.
+Fairly straight-forward, the `phase` comes directly from the structure of events in the node, `blockInfo` holds the information about the block in which the event is found, and the `payload` depends on which kind of event we're querying.
+Let's see the three methods:

 As seen in previous sections, we can access each event by `typedApi.event.<pallet>.<event>`.
 For example, we could have `typedApi.event.Balances.Burned` or `typedApi.event.Proxy.PureCreated` as examples.
 Every event has the following EvClient interface: